dinhvietcuong1996/LeafRecognition/README.md

 # LeafRecoginition
-This repository contains codes in paper A combination of Deep and Handcrafted Features for Leaf Recognition.
+This repository contains codes in the paper **An Effective Leaf Recognition Using  Convolutional Neural Networks Based  Features**, which is submitted to the journal Applied Intelligence.

 ## Preperation